calaldees/teachingWorkshops/teacherTraining/assessment.md

 * Schools want this standardised assessment
 * Parents want this standardised assessment
-* Govenments want this standardised assessment
+* Government's want this standardised assessment

 * Teachers in different schools suffer different burdens
     * Ghrama school teachers stating their two level 4's are shameful (one was a school refuser, one had learning difficulty's.
 The result is still abounding!)
     * Comprehensive school teachers would be overjoyed at 38% of a class attaining level 4

 * Cambels law - Any system with a measurable metric is gamed.
-* Anything that you do that is not directly related to GCSE metrics (or Open Evening Preception) is pointless.
+* Anything that you do that is not directly related to GCSE metrics (or open evening perception) is pointless.
 * SMT Don't know or care.
 * If you're _nice_ but don't produce results you'll be seen as a weak practitioner.